How to Understand Political Parties and Party Politics

 In other words, if we look at the fundamental ideology of political parties and of people, we will see that political beliefs create the parties rather than parties creating political ideology.

-It is the human condition itself which divides the house and creates coalitions and factions, not the parties that create core ideology.
 Luckily this slightly disturbing truism lends itself to analysis and makes it easy to differentiate the naturally occurring populist and aristocrat parties of any nation or time and allows us to create rock solid theories that work over and over.

-TIP: Conservatism is the opposite philosophy to liberalism.
+TIP: Conservatism is the opposite philosophy to liberalism in many ways.
 The terms Liberal and Conservative from the European Enlightenment in the late 1600 and early 1700’s, left and right come from the French Revolution in the late 1700’s.
 Socialism comes from the Enlightenment thinkers like Rousseau, then as a form of liberalism, but takes off in the Mid-1800’s via Marx.
 Meanwhile, the basic related forms of government come from the Greeks thinkers in and around the time of Aristotle and Plato.

 TIP: Some nations use liberal to mean conservative and conservative to mean liberal, and this can happen for a varied of reasons.
 We use the traditional historical meanings and denote when meanings change.